pratixanS360/medical-ai/readme.md

 # Medical AI Assistant Demo

 This demonstration showcases the integration of OpenAI with [Trustee® Community](#software-repositories) and [NOSH](#software-repositories), enabling AI queries using a health Timeline as context.
 The demo utilizes the [GNAP (Grant Negotiation and Authorization Protocol)](https://ldapwiki.com/wiki/Wiki.jsp?page=Grant%20Negotiation%20and%20Authorization%20Protocol) for secure connections between components.
+You can view a [Demo Video Here](https://www.youtube.com/watch?v=V16lfEMN2eA&ab_channel=AdrianGropper).

 ## Overview